 Gains on disposal of investments by a REIT will not normally be subject to income tax.
 However, where the investments represent real property and shares in real property companies, then such gains will be subject to RPGT.
-With effect from January 1, 2014, a company is required to pay RPGT of 30 percent when a disposal is made within three years after the date of acquisition, 20 percent in the fourth year, 15 percent in the fifth year and 5 percent in the sixth year and beyond, on the gains of disposal of share in real property companies.
-Likewise, a foreigner is required to pay RPGT of 30 percent when disposal of shares is made within five years and 5 percent in the sixth year and beyond.
+With effect from January 1, 2014, a company is required to pay RPGT of 30% when a disposal is made within three years after the date of acquisition, 20% in the fourth year,15% in the fifth year and 5% in the sixth year and beyond, on the gains of disposal of share in real property companies.
+Likewise, a foreigner is required to pay RPGT of 30% when disposal of shares is made within 5 years and 5% in the sixth year and beyond.